-3. Successfully created day0 service entry can be seen below,
+3. Successfully created day0 service entry can be seen below, as input to dayOservice.

 4. To view details of the task associated with service creation, go to Task viewer and look for DataModel Create:dayOservice task.
 Select the task and click on the Details option to see the details of the service created.
-We will be able to see the details of what are sent as input to dayOservice.
+We will be able to see the details of what are sent

-5. Commands generated for dayOservice can also be viewed in the Task Details:
+5. Commands generated for day0service can also be viewed in the Task Details: